 Travel Australia from bottom to top with this 10 day extravaganza from Adelaide to Darwin taking in all the highlights of the Outback by train with the Ghan to Alice Springs and then to Darwin in a Campervan.

-Download a PDF version - Adelaide to Darwin By Ghan & Campervan itinerary
+Distance: 3011km Download: Adelaide to Darwin on the Ghan & Campervan itinerary

 Arriving in the city of churches and the region of wine, why not spend a day or two getting to know this charming city?
 A visit to the Adelaide Central Market is a must full of fresh produce and stores selling fun and quirky items.
 Then wander over to a traveller’s favourite, the Art Gallery of South Australia before choosing from an array of restaurants.

 Whilst in the superb region, make sure you join a winery tour or hire a car and journey out yourself.
 With the Barossa Valley and McLaren Vale producing some of Australia’s best wines, it is sure to be a stunning day out.

 Departing Adelaide every Sunday and Wednesday at 12:15pm, The Ghan will have you in Alice Springs by 6:00pm the following evening.
 Whilst on board, you will be treated to luxurious cabins and tasty meals as you soar past the magnificent scenery that central South Australia has to offer.

 Welcome to Alice Springs, the vibrant town in the middle of the Red Centre.
 Once you have collected your campervan, spend the rest of the day soaking up what this town has on offer.
 For the animal lovers, a visit to The Kangaroo Sanctuary or the Alice Springs Desert Park is a must!
 Or for those interested in the towns varied history, perhaps pay a trip to the Alice Springs Telegraph Station Historical Reserve or the Alice Springs School of the Air Visitor Centre.
 Then settle in for an early night, ready for the next day’s adventures.